 BACKGROUND

 Cytokines are essential in autoimmune inflammatory processes that accompany type 1 diabetes.
 Tumor necrosis factor alpha plays a key role among others in modulating enteric neuroinflammation, however, it has a dual role in cell degeneration or survival depending on different TNFRs.
 In general, TNFR1 is believed to trigger apoptosis, while TNFR2 promotes cell regeneration.
-The importance of the neuronal microenvironment has been recently highlighted in gut region-specific diabetic enteric neuropathy, however, the expression and alterations of different TNFRs along the gastrointestinal tract has not been studied.
+The importance of the neuronal microenvironment has been recently highlighted in gut region-specific diabetic enteric neuropathy, however, the expression and alterations of different TNFRs in the gastrointestinal tract has not been reported.

 AIM